NJUSoftwareMining/Software-Defects-Prediction/README.md

 Advisor: Ming Li,Associate Professor,LAMDA Group.

-Applied machine learning techniques(e.g.ACoForest Algorithm) to predict software defects.
+* Applied machine learning techniques(e.g.ACoForest Algorithm) to predict software defects.

-Got raw data using Bugzilla and CVS and link the bug reports with modification reports.
+* Got raw data using Bugzilla and CVS and link the bug reports with modification reports.

-Used the bug data set can be used to build and assess models for defect prediction.
+* Used the bug data set can be used to build and assess models for defect prediction.

+© Roy Zhang 2015 All Rights reserved.